 Epanded layout is similar to the WordPress Navigation Menu widget.
 Top-level menu and submenu items are displayed in an unordered list style format.
 For example:

 Set responsive behavior

 You can choose how to display the menu on mobile devices: the expanded form, a hamburger icon, a MENU label, or both the hamburger icon and MENU label.
-As of Version 1.10.5, there's also a setting to set the breakpoint at which the changeover to the hamburger icon or MENU label appears: By default, it appears on small devices only, but you can change the behavior to medium and small devices, or all devices.
+There's also a setting for the breakpoint at which the changeover to the hamburger icon or MENU label appears: By default, it appears on small devices only, but you can change the behavior to medium and small devices, or all devices.